 Section 1.
 Membership Privileges

-Members shall be required to pay $5 per year to the club, and in turn will gain full privileges of a club member, as follows:
+Members shall be required to pay dues to the club every year in an amount to be determined at the beginning of the year in regulation by the Treasurer, and in turn will gain full privileges of a club member, as follows:

 Section 2.
 Title IX Statement